DuneSt/MaterialDesignLite/src/Material-Design-Lite-Components.package/MDLChipTag.class/README.md

 	"A Chip with a deleteIcon"
 	html mdlChip
 		deleteCallback: [ self deleteSelectedComponent ];
 		with: 'Example Chip'.

+	"A Chip with a ajax deleteIcon"
+	html mdlChip
+		ajaxDeleteCallback: [ self deleteSelectedComponent ];
+		with: 'Example Chip'.

 	"A Chip with a MDLIcon"